Skip to content

 • Make stackable crates by cutting small notches in the corner supports.

-There you have it — a sturdy, simple, and totally functional DIY storage crate with handles you can build in just a few hours.
-Whether you’re wrangling tools in the garage, organizing craft supplies, or just adding some rustic charm to your space, this crate is up to the job.
+There you have it — A sturdy, simple, and genuinely useful DIY storage crate with handles that you can build in just a few hours.

 Leave a Reply Cancel reply